ginaschmalzle/git-your-python-booty/README.md

 Interested in using git?

-This is a simple explaination of some of the most common commands:
+This is a simple explanation of some of the most common commands:

 http://rogerdudler.github.io/git-guide/